Mike Myers: Other work

 Myers had a cameo appearance in Britney Spears' music video "Boys" as Austin Powers.
-Britney Spears, in turn, made a cameo in Austin Powers in Goldmember, performing "Boys".
+Spears, in turn, made a cameo in Austin Powers in Goldmember, performing "Boys".
 In a 2005 poll to find The Comedian's Comedian, he was voted among the top 50 comedy acts by fellow comedians and comedy insiders.

 Myers is a member of the band Ming Tea along with The Bangles' guitarist and vocalist Susanna Hoffs and musician Matthew Sweet.
 They performed the songs "BBC" and "Daddy Wasn't There" from the Austin Powers films.
 In 2011, Myers returned to The Comedy Store in London to perform a one-night-only comeback of his role with The Comedy Store Players.
 The UK comedy website Chortle praised his performance.

 Myers's 2013 directorial debut, Supermensch: The Legend of Shep Gordon, was selected to be screened in the Gala Presentation section at the 2013 Toronto International Film Festival.

 From 2017 to 2018, Myers hosted a re-boot of The Gong Show in heavy makeup as a fictional British host known as Tommy Maitland, though his identity was not confirmed until the second season.

-An avid follower of the Monty Python comedy troupe, in July 2014, Myers appeared on stage at the O2 Arena on the final night of their 10 dates live show, Monty Python Live (Mostly), and also appears on the documentary telefilm Monty Python: The Meaning of Live.
+An avid follower of Monty Python, in July 2014 Myers appeared on stage at the O2 Arena on the final night of their live show, Monty Python Live (Mostly), and also appears on the documentary telefilm Monty Python: The Meaning of Live.

-In April 2019, Variety reported that Myers will be starring in and executive producing a comedy series for Netflix, which will last for six episodes and involve him playing multiple characters.
-In June 2021, the series title was announced as The Pentaverate, which serves as a spin-off of So I Married an Axe Murderer.
+Myers starred in and executive produced a limited series for Netflix called The Pentaverate, which served as a spin-off of So I Married an Axe Murderer and involved him playing multiple characters.

 In March 2022, author and security specialist Gavin de Becker shared that segments of The Gift of Fear Master Class had been directed by Myers.